New York City is reopening its schools for working families. But many students of color are staying home.

 All of this translates to a massive dilemma for school districts like New York City, which in many cases are reopening school buildings for the very people who are most fearful of attending.
 Education advocates remain frustrated that the New York school district has not done a better job of ensuring that its neediest students, like those living in homeless shelters, have devices connected to the Internet.

-Christine C. Quinn, who runs a nonprofit that is one of the city’s largest providers of services to homeless women and children, said the city wrongly assumed that her clients would want to send their children back to classrooms.
+Christine C. Quinn, who runs a nonprofit organization that is one of the city’s largest providers of services to homeless women and children, said the city wrongly assumed that her clients would want to send their children back to classrooms.
 It’s not the case.

 “The fear is profound,” Quinn said.
 “People will, though, do everything they can not to let their children go to the classroom.”